Ready to Be World Tour: Reception

 In her review of the SoFi Stadium show, Thania Garcia of Variety praised Twice's "newness", writing, "this year, for the first time, a drummer and guitarist join the girls on stage about mid-way into the set, adding a tinge of freshness to older singles like 'What Is Love?' and 'Queen of Hearts'.
 And though Twice is known for singing sugary pop songs about love, they certainly deliver one of the edgiest K-pop shows the U.S. has ever seen with Ready to Be."
 She continued to compliment the group's solo performances and the way the members "unapologetically embrace and celebrate their femininity" while "leaning into their sexuality for the first time".

 Similarly, Nylon's Crystal Bell praised the group's solo performances, writing, "it was liberating to finally see the members express themselves freely and give a glimpse of what (possibly) lies ahead."
 She furthermore complemented the live band version of their hit songs, and called the overall concert atmosphere "silly, carefree, and vibrant".

-The journalist Braulio Lorentz from G1, a renowned and audience leader in digital journalism in Brazil, wrote about the tour's stop in Brazil: "Twice's debut in Brazil is proof that the group's K-Pop is even better live", in free translation.
-The author also praised the structure and visual paraphernalia of the concert, mainly for bringing things little seen in spectacle of this genre: "The team on stage also has a cameraman, who records scenes that go directly to the screen.
+Reviewing the São Paulo show, Braulio Lorentz from G1 wrote that "Twice's debut in Brazil is proof that the group's K-Pop is even better live", and also praised the structure and visual paraphernalia of the concert, mainly for bringing things little seen in spectacle of this genre: "The team on stage also has a cameraman, who records scenes that go directly to the screen.
 The idea works [...] giving the impression that we are watching a live clip."

 CNN's Arthur Barranco highlighted Twice as "one of the main girl groups in K-pop", praising the delivery of "live vocals, choreography and fireworks" and emphasizing the long wait of the group's Brazilian fandom: "The Allianz Parque Stadium, in São Paulo, was the stage for one of the most anticipated shows by Brazilian k-poppers, who waited nine years to see Twice up close."
 The journalist also praised the girls' efforts to repay the viewers' immense affection: "Twice tried to repay the fans' love.
 Member Dahyun, for example, was the one who most risked speaking Portuguese, showing affection for Brazilians."